American Festival of Microtonal Music

 - Paul R. West

-Founded in 1981 by New York-based composer, theorist, bassoonist, and author Johnny Reinhard (b 1956), the American Festival of Microtonal Music, otherwise referred to as AFMM () provides an international forum for composers, theorists, and performers whose work is concerned with just intonation and microtonality.
+Founded in 1981 by New York-based composer, theorist, bassoonist, and author Johnny Reinhard (b 1956), the American Festival of Microtonal Music, otherwise referred to as AFMM (http://www.afmm.org) provides an international forum for composers, theorists, and performers whose work is concerned with just intonation and microtonality.
 Originally founded as an outlet for Reinhard’s in-depth studies in microtonality, the AFMM has gone on to produce an ongoing concert series that presents a vast array of music from contemporary composers.
 Programming has broadened to include works of composers such as Partch, Cage, Varèse, and Charles Ives.
 The AFMM also presents works of J.S.
 Bach, Andreas Werckmeister and others performed in historical tunings and temperaments.
-The AFMM has produced many significant and successful premieres including a realization of Ives’s ...
+The AFMM has produced many significant and successful premieres including a realization of Ives’s Universe Symphony (1996).
+Their concerts have featured solo and chamber works, including the loosely connected American Festival of Microtonal Music ensemble.
+The AFMM has archived these concerts since around ...